Autel MD806 vs. MD808 Pro vs. MD802 is an important comparison because these are three of the most popular scan tools from Autel.

 5. Supported Vehicles Makes

 Technically speaking, they all support the same makes and models since they work with all OBDII machines.
-But there may be a slight difference in terms of certain models or some functionalities not being supported on all cars.
+However, there may be a slight difference in terms of certain models or some functionalities not being supported on all cars.

 6. Software And Updates